kevinb42O/kerstliedjes-kwats/PRD.md

 - **Single Player Entry**: If only one player joins, display a friendly message requiring at least 2 players before starting
 - **Duplicate Names**: Append a number suffix (e.g., "Jan (2)") if same name is entered to avoid confusion
 - **Song Exhaustion**: If all songs are used before manual end, automatically trigger leaderboard with "All songs completed!" message
-- **Accidental Answer Reveal**: No answer reveal button for reader - they must know the real song; include a "Skip Song" option for truly impossible gibberish
+- **Accidental Answer Reveal**: No answer reveal button for reader - they must know the real song; includes a "New Song" button that allows up to 3 skips per turn before losing the turn to next player
+- **Skip Counter**: After using 3 skips, the turn automatically passes to a random next player and skip counter resets to 3
+- **Song Quality**: Only well-known, real Christmas songs are included - no obscure carols or made-up songs that players won't recognize
 - **Mid-Game Exit**: Show confirmation dialog if user tries to leave during active game to prevent accidental exits
 - **Long Names**: Truncate names longer than 15 characters with ellipsis to maintain layout integrity